Melbourne Market is Victoria’s wholesale fruit, vegetable and cut flower trading centre, one of six central fresh produce markets in Australia.

 The Market at Epping is in close proximity to Melbourne’s freeways, allowing easier inbound delivery from farm to market and outbound delivery locally, interstate or overseas.

 This gives the Market significant food handling and logistical advantages and will open opportunities for traders to export.
 Being able to consolidate operations within the Market has the potential to reduce handling, transport and labour costs.

-The Market facility will also reduce the environmental impact of the site.
-It is equipped to harvest and treat rain and storm water, generate solar electricity, and allow better management of waste towards a recycling target of 95 per cent.
+To minimise its environmental impact, the Market is equipped to harvest and treat rain and stormwater, generate solar electricity, and allow better management of waste towards a recycling target of 95 per cent.

 Extensive consultation, observation and international benchmarking has delivered a market that is modern and efficient.
 It is underpinned by the idea of establishing new environments that allow businesses to conduct their tasks more easily, safely, and with the ability to manage costs more appropriately.